aqiu384/megaten-database/docs/p5r/ace-walkthrough.md

     1. Any
     1. Phone 1.
 Impressive. +5 ♪
 ##### Evening
-* Lovers Hangout Darts
+* Lovers Hangout Darts (Proficiency +3 ♪♪)
+    1. Play with Lovers, then one other teammate. +0
-    1. Let her end on round 4. +0
+    1. Set up partner to end on round 4, then pick right response. +0
     1. Choice 3.
-Just play like normal. +7 ♪♪
+I'm counting on you.
+(Magician) +7 ♪♪
-* Emperor Hangout Darts (Proficiency +3 ♪♪)
-    1. Let him end on round 4. +0
+    1. Choice 3.
+Take a deep breath.
+(Priestess) +7 ♪♪
+    1. Choice 3.
+Have fun with it.
+(Empress) +7 ♪♪
     1. Choice 1.
-Pretend like you're painting. +5 ♪
+Pretend like you're painting.
+(Emperor) +7 ♪♪
+    1. Choice 3.
+Just play like normal.
+(Lovers) +7 ♪♪
+    1. Choice 1.
+You gotta psych yourself up!
+(Chariot) +7 ♪♪
 ---
 #### 6/09 Thu
 ##### Evening